 We are called to be and to make followers of Christ

 Christ through His Spirit transforms us to be more like Himself.
 He enables us to live lives of integrity and righteousness and calls us to bring others into this relationship.
 We listen to Christ, we obey Him, and we teach others how to do the same.

 We are called to live out Christ’s love

 Jesus reveals the fullest measure of God’s love by His example in His death on the cross.
 As we become more Christ-like, we hope to display the same quality of love corporately and individually to those around us.

 We are called to be agents of God’s peace and love to everyone

 We are called to work for justice and to be agents of peace in a broken world.
 Whether situations of conflict and confusion be personal, national, or global – within the church or beyond it – we are called to be agents of the same healing and love we have received from God.

 Northwest Yearly Meeting of Friends

-We are one of more than 60 churches in Oregon, Washington and Idaho that make up the Northwest Yearly Meeting of Friends.
+We are one of more than 60 churches in Oregon, Washington, and Idaho that make up Northwest Yearly Meeting of Friends.
 For more information about what we believe in common with this group of churches, visit the Yearly Meeting’s website.